-As a master’s or Ph.D. student in the National Research Traineeship at the University of Nebraska-Lincoln, you will receive interdisciplinary training focused on understanding the resilience and sustainability of agro-ecosystems, particularly the Platte River Basin.
+As a master’s or Ph.D. student in the National Research Traineeship at the University of Nebraska-Lincoln, you will receive interdisciplinary training focused on understanding the resilience and sustainability of agricultural ecosystems, particularly the Platte River Basin.
 The basin, which originates in Wyoming and Colorado and drains through Nebraska, is one of the world’s most productive and efficient agricultural systems, not only supporting agriculture but also meeting the needs of industry and wildlife and for recreation and drinking water.
-Around the world, such competing demands on water resources, and external threats such as climate change and competition for land, make it increasingly critical to have the best and clearest scientific information to resolve complex food, energy, water, and ecosystem services problems.
+Around the world, such competing demands on water resources, and external threats such as climate change and competition for land, make it increasingly critical to have the best and clearest scientific information to resolve complex food, energy, water and ecosystem services problems.

 Students in the NRT at Nebraska are gaining understanding of how resilience is generated in complex systems and preparing to be the next generation of natural and social scientists, computer and biological systems engineers, managers and policymakers.
 Upon graduation, they will receive their degree from their home department—such as the School of Natural Resources, the Biological Systems Engineering Department, the Department of Agronomy and Horticulture, the Department of Computer Science and Engineering, the School of Biological Sciences, the Economics Department, the Civil Engineering Department or the Department of Political Science—and receive advanced training in either Agricultural Complex Systems or Adaptive Management.